belteshazzar/geojson/README.md

-# belteshazzar GeoJSON Java Beans
+# GeoJSON Java POJOs

-This is a Java bean implementation of GeoJSON using Jackson serialization annotations.
+This is a Java POJO implementation of GeoJSON using Jackson serialization annotations.
 It can be used when implementing JAX-RS RESTful services that can directly read and write GeoJson.

 See https://github.com/FasterXML/jackson for Jackson docs.